rootwork/bash-scripts/README.md

 [![License](https://img.shields.io/npm/l/mjml-bullet-list?color=brightgreen&style=flat-square)](https://github.com/premail/mjml-bullet-list/blob/main/LICENSE)

-## Script types
+Scripts marked with a 🌟 are ones I use a lot or am particularly proud of.

 ### Image manipulation

-- [imagedate.sh](images/imagedate.sh): Rewrite file and metadata dates on images to increment in the order of the alphabetized filenames.
+- 🌟 [imagedate.sh](images/imagedate.sh): Rewrite file and metadata dates on images to increment in the order of the alphabetized filenames.
 Useful when you have a system (Snapfish) that will only order by date, but you want images ordered by filename.
 - [minpic.sh](images/minpic.sh): Minify JPEG and PNG images, losslessly, for the web.
 Really just a more convenient wrapper for [Trimage](https://trimage.org/).
-- [modimg.sh](images/modimg.sh): Create optimized image formats for the web.
+- 🌟 [modimg.sh](images/modimg.sh): Create optimized image formats for the web.
   Generate [WebP](https://developers.google.com/speed/webp),
   [AVIF](https://web.dev/compress-images-avif/), and
   [JXL](https://cloudinary.com/blog/how_jpeg_xl_compares_to_other_image_codecs)